From entropy to addresses: Anatomy of a bitcoin wallet explained

 This chart applies to a basic singlesig wallet intended to secure bitcoin in cold storage.
 A multisig wallet has a bit more nuance and complexity, as referenced in the earlier sections.

 In addition to these primary components, there are other elements within a standard wallet infrastructure that curious readers can learn about.
-For example, each extended public key has an associated extended private key (or xprv), and each child public key has an associated child private key.
+For example, each extended public key has an associated extended private key (or xprv), and each plain public key has an associated plain private key.
 These items were not covered in this article, because they are rarely relevant to someone operating a modern wallet and understanding its basic functionality.
-This is due to the fact that as long as someone has their master private key, they will be able to produce any xprvs and child private keys behind the scenes that they might need.
+This is due to the fact that as long as someone has their master private key, they will be able to produce any xprvs and plain private keys behind the scenes that they might need.

 There are great resources out there to dive deeper into the details behind keys and wallet infrastructure, including the free online version of Mastering Bitcoin by Andreas Antonopoulos and David Harding, as well as Greg Walker’s website Learn Me A Bitcoin, which was linked to earlier in this article several times.